solo-io/gloo-docs/gloo/docs/user_guides/gateway/configuring_route_options/advanced_routing_action.md

         - secondary
 {{< /highlight >}}

-while this one will forward the same requests only to the first two instances (the ones in data center `dc1`)
+while this next example will forward the same requests only to the first two instances (the ones in data center `dc1`)

 {{< highlight yaml "hl_lines=6-9" >}}
 routes: